mhf-air/u/README.md

 	because it's easier to type and distinguishes path segments better

 	side effect: have to use `` for Rust's .. operator, etc.

+	possible future conflict: when `` is used in Rust

 ```
 example